onhalfway/weijiacheng/docs/contents/wjch/en/youtube/worldComEdu/Vocabulary-Level-B-09.md

 # UNIT 3 Space | Lesson 9 How Much Do You Weigh?

+- Focus on You weigh different amounts on the other planets.
 - <https://youtu.be/odTflrb1bMU>

 - [UNIT 3 Space | Lesson 9 How Much Do You Weigh?](#unit-3-space--lesson-9-how-much-do-you-weigh)